Marital Status Change

 When your marital status changes, either through marriage or divorce, there are certain steps you need to take to update your health coverage, life insurance, university email name and other services and benefits.

-Changes to your health coverage following a marital status change must be made within 31 days, including the day of the marriage or divorce.
+Changes to your health coverage following a marital status change must be made within 30 days, including the day of the marriage or divorce.
 You may also change your medical, dental and vision plan enrollment, including enrolling in a different plan for which you are eligible.
-In the event of divorce, you are responsible for removing your ex-spouse from your coverage within 31 days of your divorce.
+In the event of divorce, you are responsible for removing your ex-spouse from your coverage within 30 days of your divorce.
 Your ex-spouse may be eligible for continuation of coverage under COBRA.
-You can make those changes in Employee Self Service.
+You can make those changes in Workday.

 In any marital change, documentation will be required:

 - After enrolling a new spouse, you must verify their eligibility for coverage under the Ohio State health plans.
-A verification packet from Xerox HR Solutions will be mailed to your home address.
+A verification packet will be mailed to your home address.
 Please follow the instructions in the packet and submit the required documentation by the due date to avoid losing this coverage.

 - When removing an ex-spouse from your health plans, documentation of your divorce will be requested.